 Tuesday, April 19, 2022

-PCC receives strong support from social service agencies, the faith community, businesses and organizations.
-A variety of service providers, including attorneys, healthcare providers, dental care providers, hairdressers and staff from local agencies provide direct services at the event.
-Many volunteers are needed the day of the event.
-PCC also relies on supporters to sponsor or donate to PCC, or provide products given to PCC guests.
+PCC receives strong support from social service agencies, businesses and organizations.
+A variety of service providers, including staff from local agencies, attorneys, healthcare providers, dental care providers and hairstylists provide direct services at the event.

 Providers include organizations focusing on employment, public health, food shelves, veterans’ services, disability, chemical dependency, mental health, women’s health, social services, housing, dental, medical and early childhood development.